ankur-gupta/ankur-gupta.github.io/_posts/2014-09-21-try-out-the-fish-shell.md

 4. **fish-config web interface**

     This is the most unorthodox feature of the fish shell.
 You can change colors and prompts, look at your functions and variables and even modify your command history using the web interface.
-This may not appeal to those who like the command line but it's very handy should you need it.
+This may not appeal to those who love the command line but it's very handy should you need it.
 Type this on the fish prompt

     ```bash
     fish_config